Don't Go in the Woods (1981 film): Plot

 Irrational due to guilt over leaving Joanne behind, Peter escapes from the hospital he and Ingrid are brought to and returns to the woods.
 Joanne finds a campsite containing a dead body and flees in terror.
-She finds the wild man's cabin.
+She sees the wild man's cabin.
 Joanne encounters the wild man and attempts to escape through an open window but gets hacked to death with a machete.
 The police form a posse that includes Ingrid to hunt down the maniac and find Peter and Joanne.
 The sheriff finds the cabin, where he uncovers Joanne's body, leaving Peter even more distraught.

 The wild man claims another victim—a man in a wheelchair who is decapitated by nightfall.
 Ingrid steals a machete and looks for Peter.
-She finds him by morning, along with the savage whom they stab to death in a frenzy, only stopping when the search party arrives.
+She finds him by morning, along with the savage whom they stabbed to death in a frenzy, only stopping when the search party arrives.
 As everyone leaves the forest, the baby taken from the artist is shown alone in the wilderness, playing with a hatchet.